 You may or may not be able to afford counselling/therapy.
-Privately.
 Two options to consider here

 - Try to negotiate a reduced fee with a private therapist.
-They often operate a sliding scale for people on reduced income. - Some specialist charities offer free or low cost counselling.
+They often operate a sliding scale for people on reduced income. - Some specialist charities offer free or low cost counselling

 Always choose a counsellor or therapist carefully and be prepared to change your counsellor/therapist if the sessions are not working for you.
-The British Association of Counsellors & Psychotherapists (BACP) website has a list of qualified counsellors in your area who are required to abide by the BACP ethical guidelines.
+The British Association of Counsellors & Psychotherapists (BACP) website has a list of qualified counsellors in your area who are required to abide by the BACP ethical guidelines

-If you decide that you need some individual counselling to get you through the crisis try not to see it as a sign of weakness or failure.

 If you decide that you need some individual counselling to get through the crisis try not to see it as a sign of weakness or failure.
-People sometimes tell themselves this.
+Men sometimes tell themselves this.
 It's really the opposite - a sign of courage and strength to face up to painful issues and tackle them head on.

 Other professional helpers such as Social Workers, GPs, Community Nurses and Psychiatrists are usually tied up with the mental health system.
 Again, if they are to be helpful in a crisis they need to show the qualities of a supportive person.
 They are sometimes able to give practical support in a crisis, such as:

 - GP's can prescribe medication.
 This isn't the answer to dealing with abuse but in a crisis it can provide some short term relief, giving you space to be able to start to manage the crisis.
-They can also help signpost you to other support. - Social Workers often have knowledge about what resources might be available to help in the community. - Community Psychiatric Nurses sometimes have useful skills in areas like anxiety management and relaxation. - Psychiatrists can help you to access to a lot of valuable resources including medication.
+They can also help signpost you to other support. - Social Workers often have knowledge about what resources might be available to help in the community. - Community Psychiatric Nurses have useful skills in areas like anxiety management and relaxation. - Psychiatrists can help you access a lot of valuable resources including medication.

-Many survivors have found these professionals to be helpful on their life raft.
+Many survivors have found these professionals to be helpful and welcome on their life raft.

-VOLUNTARY ORGANISATIONS
+VOLUNTARY ORGANISTIONS